 Learning my craft pre-computer in the days of traditional darkroom printing techniques and film when you had to get it correct in front of the lens before firing the shutter, digital photography has opened up a wonderful Pandora’s box of new working methods.
 One of them being I no longer need a team of Sherpas to help lug crates of large format camera kit and lighting around, which certainly makes travelling a lot easier and keeps the excess baggage costs down.
 Even my custom carbon fibre car tracking rig is so transportable it fits into a Mini with oodles of room to spare.

-Over the years I’ve shot most categories of advertising from table top still lives to articulated trucks.
+Over the years I’ve shot most categories of advertising from table top still life to articulated trucks.
 Working with some lovely talented people in some great locations whilst having a lot of fun solving the Client’s problems and challenges along the way.

 Driven by my own personal work, I seek to apply this to commissioned work where I can and welcome the opportunity to develop ideas alongside agency creatives.
 Happy to share my knowledge and experience from a photographic career that spans more 20 years.
 Having been an account man in a previous life, a Client’s attendance on a shoot seeing what’s involved in creating their ads presents me with no problems and on many occasions, can be a bit of a bonus.
 The Client being part of the process on the day can often alleviate a few problems for the Agency further down the line.

 With over 2000 commissions under my belt, I’m very proud to say I have never missed a deadline or gone over budget.

 Awards include:- Campaign Press & Poster: D&AD: Cannes Lions: New York One Show: The Association of Photographers: The London International Advertising Awards: ISP Awards ~ 2x Gold and Campaign of the Year: MCCA Awards: Marketing Week Awards: RX Club of New York ~ Award of Excellence: OneEyeland Worlds Top 10 Black & White Photographers 2018: